 Effect of Literals.
-Since previous KB rule discovery approaches exclude literals from the mining [8, 11, 12], we wanted to quantify the impact of having literal rules.
-Table 8 reports the output precision obtained by running RuDiK with and without literals.
-Including literal values into rule mining has a considerable impact on final accuracy, both for positive and negative rules.
-The effect is particularly evident for negative rules, where excluding literals involves finding less than half potential errors (numbers in brackets) with a lower precision. founder is the most evident example: RuDiK discovers 79 potential errors with a 95% precision with literal rules, while there are no errors output using rules without literals.
+Table VIII reports the output precision obtained by enabling and disabling the use of literal comparisons in RUDIK.
+Including literal values has a considerable impact on accuracy, both for positive and negative rules.
+Negative rules without literals find less than half potential errors (numbers in brackets) with lower precision.
+For predicate founder, RUDIK discovers 79 potential errors with a 95% precision with literal rules, while none are detected by using rules without literals.
+Interestingly, including literals reduces also the running time.
+This is due to the pruning effect of the A^ search, literals enable the early discovery of good rules.